Place Of Birth:

 Davidson quickly showed that he could handle it in the top flight and although troubled by a niggling groin injury he featured in 33 of the 38 league games in his debut season.
-His abilities brought two call-ups to the Scotland Under 21 side but unfortunately that injury caused him to have to drop out on both occasions.
+His abilities brought about two call-ups to the Scotland U21s but unfortunately injury forced him to drop out on both occasions.

 He started the 2010/11 season on a positive note when he made his U21 international debut at the third attempt against Sweden in Paisley and he followed that up with call-ups to the full Scotland squad for games against the Faroe Islands in November 2010 and Brazil in March 2011 but didn't make an appearance on either occasion.

 A solid campaign for Saints in 2011/2012 brought plenty of admirers and he headed into the 2012/2013 season determined to further enhance his growing reputation, doing so when he made his long awaited Scotland debut in November 2012 as a late substitute in a 2-1 win in Luxembourg.

-It looked likely that Murray would leave the club in the summer of 2013 and he made it known that he fancied trying his luck in England - an opportunity which would have been fully deserved - but when nothing came of several enquiries from south of the border, he was as good as his word and returned to Saints for the 2013/14 campaign.
+It looked likely that Murray would leave the club in the summer of 2013 but when nothing came of several enquiries from south of the border, he was as good as his word and returned to Saints for the 2013/14 campaign.

 Murray has been extremely unlucky with serious injuries over both the 2013/14 and 2014/15 seasons which significantly affected his appearances.
-His injury misfortune continued whilst making his 200th Saints appearance against Alashkert in Armenia during a Europa League match on the opening of the 2015'16 campaign when he was again forced to leave the pitch early due to injury.
+His injury misfortune continued whilst making his 200th Saints appearance against Alashkert in Armenia during a Europa League match in 2015/16 when he was forced to leave the pitch early due to injury.

-Murray was back to his best in midfield in season 2015/2016 which saw him pick up several player of the year awards at the end of the season.
+He was back to his best in midfield during the 2015/16 season though and he picked up several player of the year awards at the end of that campaign.
 He was also rewarded with a further year extension running through to the summer of 2018, when he penned a new two-year-deal at the club.